orangejuice/blog/data/activity/movie-雁南飞-1957/record.en.md

 date: 2023-09-15 06:11:09+08:00
 douban:
   rating: 8.8
-  subtitle: 1957 / Soviet Union / Drama, Romance, War / Mikhail Kalatozov /
+  subtitle: 1957 / USSR / Drama Romance War / Mikhail Kalatozov / Tatyana
-    Tatyana Samoilova, Alexei Batalov
+    Samoylova Aleksey Batalov
   history:
     - date: 2022-01-21 03:44:36
-      comment: Via tw Yun's Stop
+      comment: Via tw Tingyun
       status: todo
     - date: 2022-01-21 03:44:36
-      comment: Via tw Yun's Stop / Inspired by the movie Ivan's Childhood 1962 which inspired The Young Soldier Zhang Ga 1963
+      comment: Via tw Tingyun / Inspired the movie 'Ivan's Childhood' 1962 which inspired the movie 'The Scout Zhang Ga' 1963
       status: todo
 ---

-Although there are traces of performances, they couldn't resist the charm of the camera's language, script, and the actress.
-The powerlessness of personal fate, the challenges of being human, the greater challenges of being a woman, the stunning beauty of love, the sorrow of love, and the dramatic conflicts that tear at the heart.
-It's heartbreaking and tear-jerking.
-Pure, honest, adorable, beautiful, hopeful, and lively women aren't just symbols, but represent expectations in everyone's hearts towards themselves, life, and meaning.
+There are traces of acting, but the language of the camera, the screenplay, and the charm of the actress are overwhelmingly compelling.
+The powerlessness of personal fate, the difficulty of being human, especially being a woman, the sublime beauty of love, the sorrowful tragedy of love, the conflicts are both dramatic and heart-wrenching.
+It is truly tear-inducing and heartbreaking.
+The innocent, genuine, lovely, beautiful woman full of hope and vitality is not merely a symbol, but represents everyone’s aspirations for themselves, life, and meaning.